A Mom's Battle of The Toothbrush With Her Tot

 My husband was oh-so-concerned about this decision.
-But I felt like pushing the issue (of cleaning his teeth) could turn my son off to the whole ideal of brushing his teeth forever and ever and ever, and then where would we be?
-In the dentist office with problems galore!
+But I felt like pushing the issue (of cleaning his teeth) could turn my son off to the whole idea of brushing his teeth forever and ever and ever, and then where would we be?
+In the dentist's office with problems galore!

 So I let him do it himself, I gave him fun flavors of toothpaste including non-fluoride.
 I had a score of toothbrushes to hand him after each mealtime, but I did not interfere.
 Over time my son began to LOVE brushing his teeth!
 It was his job, not mine, even though he was not actually brushing his teeth but sucking and chewing on the toothbrush.

 I chose to fight OTHER battles instead, like keeping my son's glasses on!
 I felt like that was more important at the time.
 (He's been wearing glasses since he was six months old; and not until age four did he finally give up the fight and keep his darn glasses on all the time.)

 (Please note how important it is to get regular checkups from your dentist, which is what we did at the time of my son's resistance to me brushing his teeth, and that it was an issue of control and not 'sensory', and that our dentist was aware of the situation.
 And what I sometimes did was try to brush my son's teeth when he was asleep!
 It did not always work!)

 So what's happened with teeth brushing when he got older (like age four)?
 He let me brush his teeth, once a day, at bedtime.
 And it was not a battle!
 (It helped that I counted to twenty because he was really into numbers.)